AriaKafie/chessnut/README.md

 #endif
 }
 ```
-And to detect passed pawns:
+And to detect passed pawns in constant time:
 ```
 // evaluation.h